vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Jalandhara and Vṛndā.
 Tuṣtiprāptivrata-on 3rd tithi of Śr.
 Kr. (by pūrṇimānta reckon.

-ing) with Sravana nakṣatra; worship of Govinda with mantras beginning with om and ending with namah; highest
+ing) with Śravaṇa nakṣatra; worship of Govinda with mantras beginning with om and ending with namah; highest

 satisfaction is reward; HV I. 499 (from Vi.
 Dh.)
 Trtiya-vratas--Agni 178, HV I. 394-500 (about 30 are named),

 KKV 48-77 (only 8), KK 172-176, KR 153–157, VKK 29–30, TT 30-31, VR 82-120, PC 85; if the 3rd is mixed with 2nd and 4th tithi the rule is that in the case of all Vratas except Rambhāvrata 3rd mixed with 4th is to be

-accepted (KN 174, TT 30-31, PC 84-85. ) Tejahsankrānti-crata-on each Saṅkranti day; for a year; Sun
+accepted (KN 174, TT 30-31, PC 84-85. ) Tejahsaṅkrānti-crata-on each Saṅkranti day; for a year; Sun

 worshipped; HV II.
 734-35.
 Trayodasapadārthavarjana-saptami-begin vrata after the end

 of Uttarāyana on a Sunday in the bright half of a month with 7th and a nakṣatra with masculine name (viz.
-Hasta, Pusya, Mrgasirsa, Punarvasu, Mūla, Sravana (but vide H. of Dh. vol. II. p.
+Hasta, Puṣya, Mrgasirsa, Punarvasu, Mūla, Śravaṇa (but vide H. of Dh. vol. II. p.
 219 n.
 512 for different views); one year; worship of Sun; omitting thirteen things such as vrihi, yava, wheat, sesame, māsa, mudga &c. and subsisting on

 308